She Chose To 'Go Flat' And Wants Other Breast Cancer Survivors To Know They Can Too

 How did you make the decision to go flat, to not get reconstructive surgery?
 Was it hard to make that choice?

 It's always absolutely hard to make a choice to amputate part of your body.
-When I first found the lump, I thought, okay I'll probably get a lumpectomy and radiation.
+When I first found the lump, I thought, "OK, I'll probably get a lumpectomy and radiation."
 As a health reporter, I knew that was my least invasive option, and it had a really good track record.
 Because my lump was high on my breast and my breast was small, [I wasn't] a candidate for lumpectomy.
 [My surgeon] said it would decimate my breast, there would be nothing left.

 He immediately switched gears and he said, "Don't worry.
 Here's what we're going to do: We're going to give you a single mastectomy, and we're going to reconstruct your breasts by severing the largest muscle in your back, cutting a flap out of that muscle, leaving one end of the flap connected to the blood supply in your back, and then wrapping the other end of the flap under your arm until it reaches the front of your body.
 And then we're going to put a breast implant in the cavity where we just took out all the breast tissue, and then lay this muscle over the breast implant, and that's going to be your new breast."